kilpkonn/msc-thesis/main.typ

 To initialize a `struct`, we have to provide terms for each of the fields it has a shown on line 12.
 For `enum`, we choose one of the variants we wish to construct and only need to provide terms for that variant.
-Note that structures#suggestion[s][] and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
+Note that structures and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
 For example in @rust-type-constructor-generics we made the struct `Foo` be generic over `T` by making the field `x` be of genric type `T` rather than some concrete type.
-One of the most used generic enums in Rust is the `Option` type which has two constructors.
+One of the most used generic enums in Rust is the `Option` type which is used to represent optional values.
-The `None` constructor takes no arguments and `Some(T)` constructor takes one term of generic type `T`.
+The `None` constructor takes no arguments and indicates that there is no value.
+Constructor `Some(T)` takes one term of type `T` and indicates that there is some value stored in `Option`.
 Initializing structs and enums with different types is shown in the `main` function at the end of @rust-type-constructor-generics.

-#todo-philipp[You could add a short explanation of how `Option` is used in practice: "Terms of type `Option<T>` are either..., or ..."]

 #figure(
 sourcecode()[```rs